Heights Libraries Chronology

 - Levy Committee formed for fundraising, social media, sign assembly and placement, presentations to promote November Ballot issue for 2.2 mils.
 Levy passes with 68% approval of voters.

 - Dobama production of “A Civil War Christmas” inspires 3 months worth of library programming around Civil War themes.

 - Won OLC Innovation Award for book bike.

 - All staff participated in Gay Games Training.

 - Coventry Branch hours cut, Friday closing, for one year period to study.

 - FFHL hosts Thrity Umrigar event at local wine bar.

-- Library earned 5 stars in Library Journal Index of Public Service for 7th year in a row.
+- Received a Five-Star rating from Library Journal Index of Public Service for 7th year in a row.

 - Conducted Fiscal Officer search to help hire Debbie Herrmann, Hired Beth Hatch Special Projects Manager.